 The 3RA21/22 fuseless load feeders can be ordered as a complete device for direct-on-line starting or reversing operation.
 Sizes S00 and S0 are both available with either screw-type or spring-loaded connection systems.
-Size S2 is available with screw-type connection.

-More information Is available in

-about SIRIUS 3RA21/22 load feeders the chapter "SIRIUS 3RA21/22 load feeders
+More information Is available in about SIRIUS 3RA21/22 load feeders the chapter "SIRIUS 3RA21/22 load feeders (Page 165)".

-(Page 193)".